 This page can be used for setting the system time and configuring the time zone.
 You may further enable daylight saving changes for your specific time zone.
 NetModule routers can synchronize their system time by using one or more servers by the help of the Network Time Protocol (NTP) or via GNSS.
 If enabled, the time synchronization is usually triggered after a WAN link has come up but before starting any VPN connections.
 Further time synchronization cycles are scheduled in background.
 Most routers don't have a battery backed clock (RTC).
-In this case the system time is set during boot
+In this case the system time is set during boot to the last valide time, e.g. before power off.

-Figure 5.57.: Regional settings
+Figure 5.63.: Regional settings